 - Psyllium husk – same here you MUST use psyllium husk.
 As the recipe is eggless the husk is what brings the flour together, create a soft and slightly chewy bread as a regular flatbread or roti.
 It is zero net carb food as it is basically 100% fibre.

-- Baking soda – I am not using much but it is what brings the light fluffy texture to the flatbread, feel free to omit the recipe will still work
+- Baking soda – I am not using much but it is what I thought brings the light fluffy texture to the flatbread, feel free to omit the recipe will still work

 - Salt – optional but I love my bread slightly salty